silviucpp/erlcass/README.md

 - Add support for Setting serial consistency,
 - Add support for pagination,
 - Add support for UDT
-- Add support for Cassandra 2.2 data types `tinyint` and `smallint`
 - Add support for the Cassandra 2.2 `date` data type
 - Add support for functions to convert from Unix Epoch time (in seconds) to and from the Cassandra `date` and `time` types
 - Add support for sending and relieving custom payloads to and from Cassandra